top of page

 2. Share your evangelistic experiences with the congregation.

 3. Provide opportunities for members to share their evangelistic experiences.
-Focus on the doors God has opened, the privilege of being used by Him as ambassadors for Jesus Christ, and His saving grace.
+Focus on the doors God has opened, the privilege of being ambassadors for Jesus Christ, and His saving grace.

 4. Print the gospel message and the need to repent and believe in Christ in the weekly bulletin.